Lawrence Schiffman: Contributions to the field of Dead Sea Scrolls

 In 1985, Schiffman helped organize a Dead Sea Scrolls conference at New York University, where the field of Dead Sea Scrolls became organized as a separate field in Judaism in Late Antiquity.

 He also played a role in the behind-the-scenes maneuvering that led to the full publication of the scrolls and to the decision of the Israel Antiquities Authority to make them fully available to the academic community.
 He focuses in his research on showing that the Dead Sea Scrolls are Jewish texts and do not have far-reaching and dramatic implications for the study of Christianity.

 In 1992/3 Schiffman was a fellow of the Annenberg Research Institute in Philadelphia where he was part of a research team working on the unpublished scrolls.
 Together with a colleague, he served as editor-in-chief of the Oxford Encyclopedia of the Dead Sea Scrolls (2000).
 In 1991, he was appointed to the team publishing the scrolls in the Oxford series, Discoveries in the Judean Desert.
 He edited the journal Dead Sea Discoveries for ten years.
-He served as Editor-in-Chief of the Center for Online Judaic Studies in New York.
+He served as editor-in-chief of the Center for Online Judaic Studies in New York.

 In 2011, Schiffman was a consultant for the Dead Sea Scrolls exhibit which showcased the significance of the scrolls at Discovery Times Square.
-The exhibit, entitled "The Dead Sea Scrolls: Life and Faith in Biblical Times," brought artifacts from the biblical and Second Temple period to New York City.
-Some of these artifacts (including scrolls) had never been exhibited outside of Israel before.
+The exhibit, entitled "The Dead Sea Scrolls: Life and Faith in Biblical Times", brought artifacts from the biblical and Second Temple period to New York City.
+Some of these artifacts (including scrolls) had never been exhibited outside Israel before.

 In 2020, a Festschrift was published in his honor by former students and colleagues.
 The volume, entitled From Scrolls to Traditions, contains 20 articles on the Biblical period, Second Temple period and the Dead Sea Scrolls.